Conditions in detention facilities

 According to the Government, specialist clinics are also being held in the main clinic.
 Ophthalmic, Infectious Disease, Dermatology and Sexual Health Specialists are doing in-house clinics, which has resulted in enhanced screening and treatment of the persons residing in Detention Centres.

-NGOs reported that in 2023, asylum-seekers appeared to be systematically screened upon arrival and referred to the appropriate services as part of a generic triage conducted upon disembarkation.
+NGOs reported that in 2023 and 2024, applicants appeared to be systematically screened upon arrival and referred to the appropriate services as part of a generic triage conducted upon disembarkation.

 Third parties, including NGOs, can refer cases to the Migrant Health Service by email and feedback is usually provided when requested.
-However, the feedback provided is only factual and the Migrant Health Service does not provide their views on the vulnerability of the detainees and whether detention is considered to be harmful in their case.
-Furthermore, access to medical files being subject to the approval of the Head of DS, NGOs reported that their requests are generally ignored or granted several months after.
+Access to medical files is subject to the approval of the Head of DS and NGOs reported that their requests are generally ignored or only acceded granted several months after.

 According to Government figures, in 2023 five persons were referred from detention to mental health institutions.
 [36] Whereas this figure, lower than the 93 referrals in 2020, may be interpreted as a positive sign reflecting improvements in the detention centres, it is also reflective of the overall lower number of persons reaching Malta and the new approach towards attempting to provide specialised health services within the detention centres themselves.